11117/R3APER/README.md

 # R3APER
 Written in python using python3-nmap library

-This tool is used to recon an IP with specific port
+This tool is used to recon an IP with specific port using python-nmap libraries using nmap as a base

 # Reqiurements
 pip install nmap